p-r-s/potential-succotash/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+**1. Name: Give your project proposal a name (and edit the top line of this file)**
  * Digital Scheduling Assistant

-2. Output: Describe the output your program will produce.
-Include and example format of the output produced.
+**2. Output: Describe the output your program will produce.
+Include and example format of the output produced.**
  * The output produced by this program is a concatenation of all classes, tasks remaining, or exams on a given day.
  * After interacting with the text menu to input their data, the program will organize the information and present it in a     clear and organized way.
  * Example output may look something like the following: